 When a company evolves over time and enters into new domains, sometimes the meaning, values, and attributes change.
-Then it is time for a rebrand so that the company delivers a correct message to the customers.
+This is the time for a rebrand so that the company communicates the correct message to the customers.

 The famous Indian online food delivery service- ‘Zomato’, initially started off as a food directory website known as ‘Foodie Bay’ in 2010.

 How does it change for a Small or Large Business?